-However, in this case the National Capital Region CSC developed the IGCE using the most senior level labor rates on Schedule 874 to "back into" the labor hours from the task order's total budget.
+However, in this case the National Capital Region CSC used the most senior level labor rates on Schedule 871 to "back into" the labor hours from the task order's total budget to develop the IGCE.
 Given that a comparison of the proposal to the IGCE was the only price analysis technique used, the contracting officer's price reasonableness determination cannot be relied upon.